Make Amersfoort Heart Safe!

 - When an emergency call is made to the 112-emergency response centre (the European 911/999 system) in respect of a (suspected) cardiac arrest, the CPR protocol is initiated.
 Under this protocol, not only two ambulances and first responders of the fire brigade and the police are dispatched to the victim’s location, but also many civilian CPR volunteers are alerted (through an app alert (hartslagnu) and text message sent by the HartslagNu system).
 A number of civilian CPR volunteers are dispatched to the victim’s address to perform CPR and a number of civilian CPR volunteers are sent to fetch a publicly available AED and bring it to the victim’s location.
-The alert goes out to maximum 100 volunteers which are closest to the victim (based on their home address, work place or GPS location) within a 2.000m radius; the alert is in Dutch and provides either a request to go directly to the victim’s location or to fetch an AED and bring that device to the victim’s location; the alert provides a map and route from your current location to the victim’s location.
+The alert goes out to maximum 100 volunteers which are closest to the victim (based on their home address, work place or GPS location) within a 2.000m radius; the alert is in Dutch and provides either a request to go directly to the victim’s location or to fetch an AED and bring that device to the victim’s location; the alert provides a link to a map and route from your current location to the victim’s location.
 In practice only a limited number of CPR volunteers show up on time at the incident location (hence the system alerting many volunteers).
 Volunteers are requested to accept or reject the call.
 If 5 volunteers have accepted the call, all other alerts are cancelled.
 For all alerts the three closest AED's to the victim are included in the alert.
 If a volunteer has an own AED, he/she can of course bring that.
 Initially, all our AED's were locked with a code lock.
 The code is included in the alert message.
 More and more, we remove the locks and replace them by breakable seals, so as to facilitate the quick fetching of the AED.
+Losses through theft and vandalism so far are minimal.

 - The first people present at the victim’s location (whether civilian CPR volunteers or professional first responders) start the CPR and connect the AED to the victim and let it operate;